 Attribute to Inspector John Thornley, Road Policing Manager for Tāmaki Makaurau:

-In that same period a total of 822 vehicles have been turned away – 240 at the northern checkpoints and 582 at the southern checkpoints.
+Two hundred and sixty three vehicles were turned away from the checkpoints during this time – 107 at the northern checkpoints and 172 at the southern checkpoints.